 New Challenges Arise

 Depending on the product they are selling, some e-commerce retailers recently experienced a boost in website traffic as others saw a drastic decrease in website visitors.
 Meal subscription services, home entertainment, health products, and online groceries have seen positive results.
 For these businesses, their challenges now revolve around dealing with this increase in consumer demand and offering a positive user experience.
+For example, some brands have been investing in chatbots as an effective way to communicate directly with consumers and improve the user experience online.

 Reach A Whole New Audience